-On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (the "Tax Cuts Act") was signed into law by the President of the United States.
+The Tax Cuts and Jobs Act of 2017 (the "Tax Cuts Act") was signed into law by the President of the United States in 2017.
 For taxable years beginning after 2017, the Tax Cuts Act imposes a 10% minimum tax (reduced to 5% for the 2018 taxable year and increased to 12.5% for the 2026 taxable year and the subsequent taxable years) on the "modified taxable income" of a U.S. corporation (or a non-U.S. corporation engaged in a U.S. trade or business) over such corporation's regular U.S. federal income tax, reduced by certain tax credits.
 The "modified taxable income" of a corporation is determined without deduction for certain payments by such corporation to its non-U.S. affiliates (including reinsurance premiums).

 United Kingdom.
 Our U.K. subsidiaries are companies incorporated and have their central management and control in the U.K., and are therefore resident in the U.K. for corporation tax purposes.
-As a result, they will be subject to U.K. corporation tax on their respective trading profits.
+As a result, they will be subject to U.K. corporation tax on their respective profits.
 The U.K. branches of Arch Re Europe and Arch Underwriters Europe will be subject to U.K. corporation tax on the profits (both income profits and chargeable gains) attributable to each branch.
-The main rate of U.K. corporation tax for the financial year starting April 1, 2017 is 19% on profits.
-It has been announced that the U.K. corporation tax rate will remain at 19% on profits for the financial years starting April 1, 2018 and April 1, 2019, and will reduce to 17% on profits for the financial year starting April 1, 2020.
+The main rate of U.K. corporation tax for the financial year starting April 1, 2018 is 19% on profits.
+It has been announced that the U.K. corporation tax rate will remain at 19% on profits for the financial year starting April 1, 2019, and will reduce to 17% on profits for the financial year starting April 1, 2020.

 Canada.
 Arch Insurance Canada, a Canadian federal insurance company, commenced underwriting in 2013.
 Arch Re U.S., through a branch, commenced underwriting reinsurance in Canada in January 2015.
 Arch Insurance Canada is taxed on its worldwide income.
 Arch Re U.S. is taxed on its net business income earned in Canada.
 The general federal corporate income tax rate in Canada is currently 15%.
-Provincial and territorial corporate income tax rates are added to the general federal corporate income tax rate and generally vary between 11% and 16%.
+Provincial and territorial corporate income tax rates are added to the general federal corporate income tax rate and generally vary between 11% and 16%

 Ireland.
 Each of Arch Re Europe, Arch MI Europe and Arch Underwriters Europe is incorporated and resident in Ireland for corporation tax purposes and will be subject to Irish corporate tax on its worldwide profits, including the profits of the branches of Arch Re Europe and Arch Underwriters Europe.
 Any creditable foreign tax payable will be creditable against Arch Re Europe's Irish corporate tax liability on the results of Arch Re Europe's branches with the same principle applied to Arch Underwriters Europe's branches.
-The current rate of Irish corporation tax applicable to such profits is 12.5%.
+The current rate of Irish corporation tax applicable to such trading profits is 12.5%.

 Switzerland.
 Arch Re Europe Swiss Branch and Arch Underwriters Europe Swiss Branch are subject to Swiss corporation tax on the profit which is allocated to the branch.
-The effective tax rate is approximately 21.12% for Swiss federal, cantonal and communal corporation taxes on the profit.
-The effective tax rate of the annual cantonal and communal capital taxes on the equity which is allocated to Arch Re Europe Swiss Branch and Arch Underwriters Europe Swiss Branch is approximately 0.17%.
+The effective tax rate is approximately 21.15% for Swiss federal, cantonal and communal corporation taxes on the profit.
+The effective tax rate of the annual cantonal and communal capital taxes on the equity which is allocated to Arch Re Europe

+Swiss Branch and Arch Underwriters Europe Swiss Branch is approximately 0.17%.

 Denmark.
-Arch Re Denmark, established as a subsidiary of Arch Re Bermuda, is subject to Danish corporation taxes on its profits at a rate of 25% for 2013 and the preceding years.
-The corporate tax rate was reduced to 24.5% for 2014, to 23.5% for 2015 and to 22% for 2016 and onwards.
+Arch Re Denmark, established as a subsidiary of Arch Re Bermuda, is subject to Danish corporation taxes on its profits at a rate of 22% for 2016 and onwards.